Nomad-Media/samples-python/account_updates/Readme.md

 > 📘 Note
 >
-> For more information about the API call used go to [Changes the email of a user.](ref:changeemail)
+> For more information about the API call used go to [Change Email](https://developer.nomad-cms.com/docs/change-email)

 ## Update Password